Aug. 13, 2018

-Republic Services is one of the largest waste and recycling companies in the country, hauling more than 100 million tons of refuse annually for 13 million customers.
+Republic Services is one of the largest waste and recycling companies in the country, completing more than 5 million pick-ups each day for its 14 million customers.
 Since the company's founding in 1998, heavy-duty diesel trucks performed the lion's share of the work.
-But in 2009, that began to change, when Treasure Valley Clean Cities Coordinator Beth Baird knocked on the door of Republic Services' Boise, Idaho, division.“We started with 12 CNG trucks, and now we have 87, including four CNG supervisor pickups.
-We plan to have our entire Idaho fleet operating on CNG within the next five years.”Rachele Klein, Republic Services
+But in 2009, that began to change, when Treasure Valley Clean Cities Coordinator Beth Baird knocked on the door of Republic Services' Boise, Idaho, division.“We started with 12 CNG trucks and, as of 2018, had 128.”Rachele Klein, Republic Services

 Business Development Manager

 Baird alerted the company to a funding opportunity available through the American Recovery and Reinvestment Act (ARRA) that could catalyze the Boise fleet's transition from diesel fuel to compressed natural gas (CNG).
 She helped Republic Services develop a proposal for a project that would include the acquisition of 28 CNG refuse and recycling trucks and the development of CNG fueling stations and vehicle maintenance facilities.